Local & Sustainable

 —We don't use flower foam.

 Despite being highly toxic and non-biodegradable, flower foam is considered a staple of the floral industry.
-We use more environmentally friendly alternatives, such as chicken wire and tape.
+We use more environmentally friendly alternatives, such as chicken wire, tape, and flower frogs.

 In addition, all of our locally grown flowers are grown using sustainable farming methods, and sold without chemical preservatives.